Janus Henderson Global Sustainable Equity Fund (OEIC/Unit Trust)

 - Responsible supply chain policy or theme Find funds that have policies or a theme that relates to the responsible management of supply chains.
 These may relate to employment issues, notably people employed by their suppliers, as well as the sourcing of materials and products.
 See fund literature for further information.

-- Plastics policy / reviewing plastics Find funds that are reviewing or encouraging companies to manage down the overuse of plastics (particularly single use, non-recyclable plastics).
+- Plastics policy / reviewing plastics Funds that are reviewing or encouraging companies to manage down the overuse of plastics (particularly single use, non-recyclable plastics).
 These funds will typically aim to encourage the use of alternative materials, but are unlikely to exclude companies purely on the basis of their use of plastics.
 Strategies vary.
 See fund information for further detail.

-- Environmental damage and pollution policy Find funds that have written policies explaining the approach they take when companies damage the environment or are significant polluters.
+- Environmental damage and pollution policy Funds that have written policies explaining the approach they take when companies damage the environment or are significant polluters.
 Funds of this kind may work with companies to encourage higher standards, or exclude companies - sometimes dependent on the situation.
 Strategies vary.
 See fund information for further detail.

 - Anti-bribery and corruption policy Find funds that have policies explaining when managers will avoid investing in companies that do not comply with relevant anti-bribery and anti-corruption standards or laws.
 Strategies vary; the point at which investors may divest can vary.
 See fund literature for further information.